kbkozlev/spectacle-ocr/README.md

 # spectacle-ocr

 Add quick **OCR (text extraction)** to screenshots you take with **Spectacle**.
-Right-click an image (or use Spectacle’s “Open With”) → **Extract Text** → the recognized text lands in your clipboard, with a desktop notification.
+In Spectacle select **Extract** or right click an image → **Extract Text** → the recognized text lands in your clipboard, with a desktop notification.

 ---